nolauren/teaching/1960samerica.md

 <span>**Grading:**</span>

-- Participation: (30%: 25% General and 5% for In-Class Presentation and Discussion)
+- Participation: 30% (25% General and 5% for In-Class Presentation and Discussion)
 - Paper 1: Close analysis of a photograph.
-(20%)
+20%
 - Paper 2: Close analysis of a film.
-(20%)
+20%
-- Paper 3/Final Assignment (30%)
+- Paper 3/Final Assignment: 30%